devmegan/flask-track/README.md

 - On larger devices, toats are displayed to the user in the top right-hand corner of the screen.

 ### Footer
+The footer is displayed across the bottom of every page and takes up the full width of the viewport.

 <img src="readme-assets/img/footer-sm-loggedout.jpg" style="margin: 0;">
 <img src="readme-assets/img/footer-sm-loggedin.jpg" style="margin: 0;">